The Illustrated London News: 1963–present

 In 2007, The Illustrated London News Group underwent a management buy-out, and was re-established as Illustrated London News Ltd. From 2007, it has continued its activity as an independent content and creative agency.
 In 2007, the former Orient Express magazine was relaunched as Sphere, a luxury lifestyle and travel magazine.
 In addition to its independent publications, Illustrated London News Ltd now acts as a content agency for various other luxury and heritage organisations.

-Illustrated London News Ltd also manages and curates the newspaper and business archive of The Illustrated London News and the Great Eight publications, publishing short books and magazines of historical content from the Great Eight publication archives.
+Illustrated London News Ltd has managed the newspaper and business archive of The Illustrated London News and the Great Eight publications, publishing short books and magazines of historical content from the Great Eight publication archives.
 In 2010, Gale digitised the entire back catalogue of The Illustrated London News (1842–2003), and in 2014 began digitalizing the remaining seven publications in the Great Eight.
 To mark the centenary of the First World War in July 2014, ILN Ltd launched illustratedfirstworldwar.com, a free historical resource funded by the Heritage Lottery Fund.
 The entire run of the Great Eight publications between 1914 and 1918 is available on this site.

-The company operates at 46–48 East Smithfield Street.

-In May 2024, Illustrated London News Ltd fell into administration and has subsequently appointed Opus Restructuring Llp of 1 Radian Court, Knowlhill, Milton Keynes, MK5 8PJ to wind up the company, bringing nearly 200 years of publication to an end.
+Illustrated London News Limited continues to operate as a content marketing agency and publisher, specialising in the luxury and heritage sectors.
+The company publishes SPHERE magazine as a quarterly publication in print and as spherelife in digital and Royalty in Britain a bi-annual newsstand title covering royalty and heritage, published in collaboration with the Royal Warrant Holders Association.
+The majority shareholder is Lisa Barnard, Chief Executive, who has run the ILN business since 2000.
+The company operates at The Tea Building, 56 Shoreditch High Street, London E1 6JJ.